Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 Facebook Live free online class of Yoga

-You can go Live from your Page with Publishing Tools Publishing Tools is found on the navigation bar, at the top right of your Page.
+You can go live from your Page with Publishing Tools, which are found in the navigation bar at the top right of your Page.

 Or Go Live from your mobile device